yext/answers-search-ui/README.md

   container: '.location-bias-container',
   // Optional, the vertical key for the search, default null
   verticalKey: 'verticalKey',
-  // Optional, the element used for updating location // DEFAULT??
-TODO
+  // Optional, the element used for updating location
   updateLocationEl: '.js-locationBias-update-location',
   // Optional, help text to inform someone their IP was used for location
   ipAccuracyHelpText: 'based on your internet address',